DonczewLab/fastq2EZbakR_EnvMods/README.md

 ---

-## 5. Paired-end vs single-end
-Set globally in the config file.

-`PE: True`
-or
-`PE: False`

-+ All samples are assumed to follow the same layout

----

-## 6. Genome and annotation
+## E) Genome and annotation

 The following files must exist before running the pipeline.
 ```yaml
 genome: data/genome/genome.fasta
 annotation: data/annotation/genome.gtf
 ```
-+ Alignment indices will be created automatically if not present.
+Alignment indices will be created automatically if not present.
 ```
 indices: data/indices/star_index
 ```

 ---

-## 7. Adding or changing samples
+## F) Adding or changing samples
 To add new samples:

 Define new sample IDs